yeady88/wats3010-skills-1/8-font-text/README.md

 4. Set default font size to 1.3rem
 5. Set article margin to T:2rem R:10% B:2rem L:10%
 6. Set article padding to 2rem
-7. For headers, aling the text to center
+7. For headers, align the text to center
-8. For h2 increates letter spacing to .3rem
+8. For h2 increase letter spacing to .3rem
-9. For the super script style the underline away and make the text black with a red hvoer.
+9. For the super script style the underline away and make the text black with a red hover.
 Set the font size to 1rem.
-10. For the article set the margin to 3rem.
+10. For the article paragraph, set the margin to 3rem.
 11. Set the first letter (`article p:first-letter`) of each article to a font size of 3rem.
 12. The footer should appear black with no underlines for links and appear gray on hover.